 Activity: Rug Race

-- Help your child write the uppercase letter R and lowercase letter r on a piece of paper and have him/her name the letter.
+- Help your child write the letter R on a piece of paper and have him or her name the letter.

 - Place a rug (or a pretend rug) at one end of the room and the R paper your child made at the other end of the room.

-- Set a stuffed animal or toy on the rug with the letter cards (see below) then have your child gently drag the rug to the other side of the room.
+- Set a stuffed animal or toy on the rug with the letter cards, then have your child gently drag the rug to the other side of the room.

-- Have your child sit on the rug and gently pull him/her back to the other side of the room.
+- Have your child sit on the rug and gently pull him or her back to the other side of the room.

 - The activity can be repeated several times.

 1. CCSS.ELA-LITERACY.RF.K.1.D: Recognize and name all upper- and lowercase letters in the alphabet.